 Children attending the Westwood Nursery are not included in this standard, as separate arrangements are in place to ensure the health and safety, including safeguarding, of this group.

-Note that children employed by the University are additionally protected by the obligation to fulfil local council legal requirements
+Please note that children employed by the University are additionally protected by the obligation to fulfil local council legal requirements.

 A child is anyone who has not yet reached the minimum school leaving age (MSLA).
 Pupils will reach the MSLA in the school year in which they turn 16.